 I repeated the process of heating the parts up to a cherry red and placing them into the case hardening 3 times.
 The parts took on a crust of black carbon and the powder changed to a much deeper black carbon looking mix where it was heated by the parts.

 Once I felt happy with the length of time in the case hardening I finally heated the parts up and quenched them in cold water.

-The cleaned and assembled parts on the engine.
+The cleaned and assembled parts on the engine (transitional engine).
 Some more work to do to get these to a final finish, but cleaning the surfaces gave me a good feel about the hardening of the mild steel parts.
 I will have to run some tests to see if I can determine how much harder the resultant parts are and will give you feedback on their endurance on this engine.